By Don Goodman

 Yes, the 140-character tweet is here to stay.
 Don’t wait any longer and grab your name on Twitter while you still can.

-Major firms are posting jobs on Twitter (top 50 employers recruiting on Twitter), and those who follow and engage in conversations with people at the company are in the best position to get noticed.
+Major firms are posting jobs on Twitter, and those who follow and engage in conversations with people at the company are in the best position to get noticed.
 Identify the companies you are interested in and see who is tweeting.
 Search relevant hashtags, follow the appropriate players, and start intelligently responding to tweets so you can build followers.

 I will admit I have not yet accepted that professionals need a Facebook page as I see that more for personal information then business.
 Nonetheless, Facebook is pushing hard to be accepted as a business networking site and many companies have Facebook pages.